-For the past year, I’ve been experimenting with Facebook Messenger marketing and Facebook Messenger chatbots and my results have been nothing short of incredible.
+For the past several years, I’ve implemented Facebook Messenger bots on both my blog and my ecommerce store and my results have been nothing short of incredible.

-Right now, my Facebook messenger marketing numbers are blowing my email marketing numbers out of the water.
+And to this day, my Facebook Messenger marketing numbers continue to blow my email marketing numbers out of the water.

 - My open rates are 5X better than email